grnet/agora-sp/README.md

 ```

-Where <local-agora-repo-root> is the git repository root directory of the `agora` repository.
-We will use this codebase for the time being to update the remote vm with the latest commit.
+Where `<local-agora-repo-root>` is the git repository root directory of the `agora` repository.
+We will use the above repository to update the remote vm with the latest commit.

 You can also change the default credentials of the django admin superuser, as shown above.